MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *  Keep h2 sections in same order as DevTools > Settings > Experiments.
 *  In the heading and UI steps, keep the checkbox label UI string as it appears in the UI; do not revise or "fix" it.
 *  Don't change h2 text, that might break a link from UI.
-*  When a checkbox is removed from all the channels, delete its section.
+*  When a checkbox is removed from all the channels, delete its section - unless there was a (?) link next to checkbox label, in which case, add: "The present section is retained because older browsers have a (?) link pointing to it."

 Steps to maintain this page monthly: For latest Canary, and for latest Stable:
 1. Go to edge://settings/help, update if needed.